 William (Bill) [Actually this is Morris, a soldier who married Elizabeth Harris.]

 Bottom Row.
-Morris married Maud and lived in Princess Street and he was a boatman.
+Morris married Maud and lived in Princess Street and he was a boatman. was a boatman.
 [This is actually William Henry, a boatman, who married Maud Betts.]

 Sarah Sackett Cory’s marriage is recorded,